Patient professional reference

 - Local spread is common but widespread metastases occur relatively late.

 - Arises from mucous cells in the bronchial epithelium.

-- Is the most common bronchial carcinoma associated with asbestos and is more common in non-smokers, compared with other cell types.
+- It is the most common bronchial carcinoma associated with asbestos and is more common in non-smokers, compared with other cell types.

 - Invasion of the pleura and the mediastinal lymph nodes is common.

-- Often metastasises to the brain and bones.
+- It often metastasises to the brain and bones.

 - Large-cell (8% of NSCLCs):

 - Are less differentiated forms of squamous cell and adenocarcinomas.